 The pandemic has helped individuals, workplaces, and society at large become more aware about how infectious diseases spread.
-Just like those in the healthcare industry, since the early days of the pandemic, the CCS team has been committed to adapting and staying knowledgeable as industry improvements evolved.
+Since the early days of the pandemic, the CCS team has been committed to adapting and staying knowledgeable as industry improvements evolved.
 Our thousands of frontline staff - the teams in your facilities day in and day out - need the most up-to-date information to protect you and to protect them.